AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/how-access-levels-work/disable-auto-upgrade.md

 >[!IMPORTANT]
 >
->Once disabled, any non-paid user who goes over their allotted number of decisions will not be upgraded automatically and will lose the ability to make decisions on proofs and documents.
+>Once disabled, any non-paid user who goes over their allotted number of decisions will not be upgraded automatically.

 ## Access requirements